IHE/ITI.MHD/input/pagecontent/ITI-66.md

 The Document Consumer shall include search parameter `patient` or `patient.identifier`, `code`, and `status`.
 The other parameters described below are optional.
 The Document Responder shall implement the parameters described below.
 The Document Responder may choose to support additional query parameters beyond the subset listed below.
 Any additional query parameters supported shall be supported according to the core FHIR specification.
 Such additional parameters are considered out of scope for this transaction.
 Any additional parameters not supported should be ignored.
 See [http://hl7.org/fhir/R4/search.html#errors](http://hl7.org/fhir/R4/search.html#errors).

 **code**:
 This parameter, of type token, specifies the code.coding value supplied in the List Resource.
-The value of the code element indicates the List of type SubmissionSet or Folder as indicated
+The value of the code element indicates the List of type SubmissionSet or Folder as indicated.

 **date**:
 This parameter, of type date, specifies the time when the List was created.
 See FHIR [http://hl7.org/fhir/R4/search.html#date](http://hl7.org/fhir/R4/search.html#date) for use of the date search type.